nilsign/dabacog/README.md

         $ dabacog.jar --source [dxd-file-path] --verbose-logging

-    Note, that Java 14 needs to be used to execute the dabacog.jar.
+    Note, that Java 14+ needs to be used to run the dabacog.jar.

 3. Dabacog generates automatically